alyson-mei/obsidian-memo/README.md

 Tavily Search: [tavily.com](https://www.tavily.com/) \
 AI Model: [Gemini 2.5 Flash Preview 05-20](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash)

-## saturday, 02 august 2025 | 16:59
+## saturday, 02 august 2025 | 17:00
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./time-dark.svg">
   <img src="./time-light.svg" alt="Time Progress">
 </picture>

 ## weather outside
-Weather in Moscow (2025-08-02, 16:45)
+Weather in Moscow (2025-08-02, 17:00)

-🌡️ Temp: 23.9°C (feels like 23.9°C) <br>
+🌡️ Temp: 24.1°C (feels like 24.1°C) <br>
 ☀️ Condition: Clear and sunny <br>
-💨 Wind: A light breeze from the NW at 2.6 m/s, with occasional gusts up to 4.9 m/s <br>
+💨 Wind: A light NW breeze at 2.3 m/s, with gentle gusts up to 5 m/s <br>
 💧 Humidity: 63% <br>
-📉 Pressure: 1013 mb (sea level), 1000 mb (surface) <br>
+📈 Pressure: 1013 mb (at sea level) <br>
-☁️ Cloud cover: Mostly clear skies (only 10%) <br>
+☁️ Cloud cover: Only 10% – mostly clear skies! <br>
+🌞 UV index: 1 (very low) <br>
 👁️ Visibility: Excellent at 16 km <br>

-☀️ Bright and Breezy Afternoon <br>
+☀️ Bright and Pleasant Afternoon <br>
-A beautiful, clear afternoon in Moscow.
-The sun is shining brightly, and a gentle breeze makes for perfect conditions to be out and about.
+A beautiful, clear afternoon perfect for enjoying the outdoors.
+The air feels comfortable with a gentle breeze, making it an ideal time for a walk or simply relaxing in the sun.

 ## digital fragments: Liz's journal
 hi, i'm Liz! i write code for a living and live in a city where neon spills through windows at all hours and the gentle thrum of servers feels more like home than silence